tib6/BackEnd_Tests/README.md

 Backend Test Automation Template
-This template is designed for automating backend tests in C# using NUnit for test framework, HttpClient for API requests, ExtentReports for reporting, and JSON models for managing test data.
-It offers a simple setup for running API tests with rich, customizable test reports and supports parallel execution.
+This template is designed for automating backend tests in C# using NUnit for test framework, HttpClient for API requests,/n ExtentReports for reporting, and JSON models for managing test data.
+It offers a simple setup for running API tests with rich,/n customizable test reports and supports parallel execution./n/n/n

 Overview
 This project template provides a framework to test backend APIs using C#.
 It integrates: